 The abundance of private legislation in the Knesset is unprecedented, and with the possible exception of Italy, has no parallels in the democratic world.
 Thousands of private member’s bills are tabled in the Knesset, but only a tiny proportion of them (4% in the 20th Knesset, average of 0.5% in the 21-24 Knessets) actually become law.
 Many remain simply “legislative declarations.”
 Dealing with the deluge of private bills comes at the expense of oversight over the executive branch, and leaves the Knesset with insufficient time and resources to improve bills that are in advanced stages of legislation.

 Private MK Bills 2000–2015: Israel versus other democracies

 Reduce the quantity and enhance the quality of private member’s bills

 In order to channel private member’s bills toward responsible and high-quality legislation, we recommend:

-1. Limit (gradually) the number of private bills that each Knesset member is allowed to submit for approval, to four bills per parliamentary session.
+1. Limit (gradually) the number of private bills that each Knesset member (MK) is allowed to submit for approval, to four bills per parliamentary session.